phalcon-orphanage/docs/ja/api/Phalcon_Http_Request.rst

 public  **getClientAddress** ([*mixed* $trustForwardedHeader])

 Gets most possible client IPv4 Address.
-This method search in _SERVER['REMOTE_ADDR'] and optionally in _SERVER['HTTP_X_FORWARDED_FOR']
+This method searches in
+$_SERVER["REMOTE_ADDR"] and optionally in $_SERVER["HTTP_X_FORWARDED_FOR"]

 final public  **getMethod** ()

-Gets HTTP method which request has been made If the X-HTTP-Method-Override header is set, and if the method is a POST, then it is used to determine the "real" intended HTTP method.
+Gets HTTP method which request has been made
+If the X-HTTP-Method-Override header is set, and if the method is a POST, then it is used to determine the "real" intended HTTP method.
 The _method request parameter can also be used to determine the HTTP method, but only if setHttpMethodParameterOverride(true) has been called.
 The method is always an uppercased string.